-- "(2) If a taxpayer fails to pay to the department any amount in respect of any tax required to be shown on any return, which is not so shown, within 30 calendar days from the date of the first written notice and demand therefore, there shall be added as a penalty one percent of the net amount of the tax due if the failure to pay is for not more than one month, with an additional one percent for each additional month or fraction thereof during which failure to pay continues, not exceeding 25 percent in the aggregate.
-In lieu of the penalty provided in the immediately preceding sentence, for any tax for which a monthly or quarterly return is required, or for which no return is required, the department shall add a failure to timely pay penalty of 10 percent of the unpaid amount stated in the notice and demand unless payment is received within 30 calendar days from the date of the first written notice and demand. - "(3) This subsection shall not apply to any failure to pay any estimated tax required to be paid by Sections 40-18-80 and 40-18-80.1. - "(c) Underpayment due to negligence.
-If any part of any underpayment of tax is due to negligence or disregard of rules or regulations, there shall be added to the tax an amount equal to 20 percent of that part of the tax
+"(2) If a taxpayer fails to pay to the department any amount in respect of any tax required to be shown on any return, which is not so shown, within 30 calendar days from the date of the first written notice and demand therefore, there shall be added as a penalty one percent of the net amount of the tax due if the failure to pay is for not more than one month, with an additional one percent for each additional month or fraction thereof during which failure to pay continues, not exceeding 25 percent in the aggregate.
+In lieu of the penalty provided in the immediately preceding sentence, for any tax for which a monthly or quarterly return is required, or for which no return is required, the department shall add a failure to timely pay penalty of 10 percent of the unpaid amount stated in the notice and demand unless payment is received within 30 calendar days from the date of the first written notice and demand.

-L attributable to negligence or disregard of rules or 2 regulations.
+"(c) Underpayment due to negligence.
+If any part of any underpayment of tax is due to negligence or disregard of rules or regulations, there shall be added to the tax an amount equal to five 20 percent of that part of the tax attributable to negligence or disregard of rules or regulations.

-"For purposes of this subsection, the term "negligence" includes any failure to make a reasonable attempt to comply with this title or other statutes administered by the department, and the term "disregard" includes any careless, reckless, or intentional disregard of valid rules and regulations.
+"For purposes of this subsection, the term "negligence" includes any failure to make a reasonable attempt to comply with Title 40 this title or other statutes administered by the department, and the term "disregard" includes any careless, reckless, or intentional disregard of valid rules and regulations.

 "(d) Underpayment due to fraud.
-If any part of any underpayment of tax required to be shown on a return is due to fraud, there shall be added to the tax an amount equal to 75 percent of that portion of the underpayment which is attributable to fraud.
+If any part of any underpayment of tax required to be shown on a return is due to fraud, there shall be added to the tax an amount equal to 50 75 percent of that portion of the underpayment which is attributable to fraud.

-"For purposes of this section, the term "fraud" shall have the same meaning as ascribed to the term under 26 U.S.C. §6663, as in effect from time to time, except that the reference therein to the secretary shall instead mean the commissioner.
+"For purposes of this section, the term "fraud" shall have the same meaning as ascribed to the term under 26 U.S.C.
+Section § 6663, as in effect from time to time, except that the reference therein to the secretary shall instead mean the commissioner.

-- "(e) Frivolous return penalty.
-If a taxpayer files a "frivolous return," as that term is used in 26 U.S.C. § 6702, that taxpayer may be liable for a penalty of up to five hundred dollars (\$500). - "(f) Frivolous appeal penalty.
-If any appeal to the Tax Appeals Commission or circuit court is determined to be frivolous or primarily for the purpose of delay or to impede collection of any tax, a penalty of five hundred dollars circuit judge, up to 25 percent of the tax in question, whichever is greater, shall be assessed in addition to any tax due.
+"(e) Frivolous return penalty.
+If a taxpayer files a "frivolous return," as that term is used in 26 U.S.C.
+Section

+$\underline{\$}$ 6702, that taxpayer may be liable for a penalty of up to $\underline{\mathsf{two}}$ 2 hundred fifty dollars (\$250) five hundred dollars (\$500).

+"(f) Frivolous appeal penalty.
+If any appeal to the administrative law division Tax Appeals Commission or circuit court is determined to be frivolous or primarily for the purpose of delay or to impede collection of any tax, a penalty of two hundred fifty dollars (\$250) five hundred dollars (\$500) or, at the discretion of the Tax Appeals Commission or circuit judge, up to 25 percent of the tax in question, whichever is greater, shall be assessed in addition to any tax due.